-- 1) Plot the values of $R{Primary}$ and $\phi_P$ from the NO TARGET table.
-Compare them to the expected responses in Figure 4.
-Later, these quantities will be used as P and $\phi_P$ to obtain the response function by eqs.
-(2). - 2) From these plots, determine the critical frequency $f_c$ for the primary field.
+- 2) Plot the values of R{Primary} and φ{P} from the NO TARGET table.
+Compare them to the expected responses in Figure 4. - 3) From these plots, determine the critical frequency f_c for the primary field.

-You should find that the $f_c$ is not much above 500 Hz, and so we will do a Slingram profile at 500 Hz.
-Set this frequency in the function generator, and set the transmitter and receiver coils up at the center of the table, with their axes vertical, and the centers 50 cm apart.
-The midpoint of the two coils should correspond to profile position x = 150 cm.
-Set the metal target sheet vertically at an end of the modeling table.
+You should find that the f_c is not much above 500 Hz, and so we will do a Slingram profile at 500 Hz.
+Set this frequency in the function generator, and set the metal target sheet vertically at an end of the modeling table.

-3) Acquire a profile along the modeling table by moving the holder with the target over the coils.
+4) Acquire a profile along the modeling table by moving the holder with the target over the coils.
 Use 20-cm or longer intervals far from where the coils are and 5-cm intervals near the coils, as suggested but not strictly required in the "Slingram" page of the worksheet.

-Similar to the NO TARGET table, transfer the results from the .dat file obtained from the instrument into columns R (recorded amplitude scaled to Tx voltage = 1000) and $\phi_R$ (recorded phase) the table Vertical Target (second page in the worksheet).
+Similar to the NO TARGET table, transfer the results from the .dat file obtained from the instrument into columns R (recorded amplitude scaled to Tx voltage = 1000) and φ_R (recorded phase) the table Vertical Target (second page in the worksheet).

-4) Using Excel or Matlab/Octave, calculate the last three columns in this table.
+5) Using Excel or Matlab/Octave, calculate the last three columns in this table.
 Start from the auxiliary column for phase differences and finish with final values of in-phase and quadrature responses.

-For the primary field (amplitude P and phase $\phi_P$ ), use the values from table NO TARGET at frequency 500 Hz.
-Express the fractional values of $s{\text{in-phase}}$ and $s{\text{quad}}$ (by eqs.
+For the primary field (amplitude P and phase φ_P), use the values from table NO TARGET at frequency 500 Hz.
+Express the fractional values of $s{in-phase}$ and s{quad} (by eqs.
 (2)) in percent.

-- 5) Plot the values of $s{\text{in-phase}}$ and $s{\text{quad}}$ in two ways: - a. as functions of the position of the target along the table, and - b. the same but using as distance the target position in cm divided by the coil separation in cm (50 cm). - 6) Describe the shapes of the responses with respect to their symmetry and relation to the position of target (x = 150).

-For comparison, Table "Tilted Target" shows results of a previous profile with the same target but tilted at $30^{\circ}$ toward point x = 0.
-The position of the tilted target should be measured at the top of the sheet (i.e., the deepest point of the target in a field experiment).
+- 6) Plot the values of $s{in-phase}$ and s{quad} in two ways: - a. as functions of the position of the target along the table, and - b. the same but using as distance the target position in cm divided by the coil separation in cm (50 cm). - 7) Describe the shapes of the responses with respect to their symmetry and relation to the position of target (x = 150). - 8) Repeat the experiment with the same target but tilted at 30° toward point x = 0.
+The position of the tilted target should be measured at the top of the sheet (this would be the deepest point of the target in a field experiment).